All Episodes

 We don't care who it is that's voting against it, kooky or not.

-And if he says uh he says I've I might rescind my resignation, uh, if the story goes national, I simply offer to help take it national.
+And if he says, I might rescind my resignation if the story goes national, I simply offer to help take it national.

 But supporting what he said, who knows?

-Anybody who embraces this guy is is gonna get caught.
+Anybody who embraces this guy is going to get caught.

 He was a candidate in 2007.

-He was running for office, and he was gloming on to Harry Reed during that ill-fated phony soldier business.
+He was running for office, and he was glomming onto Harry Reid during that ill-fated phony soldier business.

 Harry Reid goes to the floor of the House trying to take advantage of the fact that nobody on radio more supportive of the U.S. military than me, and everybody knew it.

-They thought they could make some hay with the media by casting me as somebody criticizing these guys because they were criticizing Bush.
+They thought they could make some hay when the media by casting me as somebody criticizing these guys because they were criticizing Bush.

-Harry Reid's letter demanded I apologize and and maybe be censored a while and so forth.
+Harry Reid's letter demanded I apologize and maybe be censored a while and so forth.

 I want to post it on YouTube and auction it off.

-And at the end of the day, we got 4.2 million dollars for that letter for the Marine Corps Law Enforcement Foundation.
+And at the end of the day, we got $4.2 million for that letter for the Marine Corps Law Enforcement Foundation.

 We totally rammed it down Reed's throat to the point that on the day we closed bidding and got the high total bid of 2.2, which I matched, Reed's on the Senate floor trying to take credit for being part of this whole process.

-Now, I didn't know while all this is going on that there's this guy running for office named Eric Massa from New York, who's who's using uh uh YouTube to glom onto this for himself.
+Now, I didn't know while all this is going on that there's this guy running for office named Eric Massa from New York who's using YouTube to glom onto this for himself.

-And Michelle Morkin sends me a note today reminding me of all this.
+And Michelle Mawkins sends me a note today reminding me of all this.

 My memory is pretty good.

-I may have commented on this guy back during this uh during this whole thing.
+I may have commented on this guy back during this whole thing.

-Eric Massa, uh, according to Michelle, owes much of his career and political success to Wesley Clark.
+Eric Massa, according to Michelle, owes much of his career and political success to Wesley Clark, Ashley Wilkes.

 Massa served under Clark and worked on Clark's doomed presidential campaign.

-Clark provided cash-strapped Massa critical political action committee support, uh, help from the fringe kooks and the websites of the left and funding for his congressional bid.
+Clark provided cash-strapped MASA critical political action committee support, help from the fringe kooks and the websites of the left, and funding for his congressional bid.

-In addition uh to that, oh, look at this headline.
+In addition to that, oh, look at this headline.

-This is from the from from the from the political Massa new conservative media hero.
+This is from the Politico, MASA neoconservative media hero.

 Not a media hero, and he's not a conservative.